 9. Not Noticing Changes—while there are many changes that occur during the teenage years, if you ignore changes in sleep patterns, decline in academic performance, and sudden changes in friends, you are missing tell-tale signs of substance use.
 Pay attention and monitor sudden changes in moods, especially after major changes, such as breakups, changes in school, or traumatic family events.

-10. Ignoring Mental Health Issues—drug use is often a symptom for a deeper mental or psychological issue.
+10. Ignoring Mental Health Issues—drug use is often a symptom of a deeper mental or psychological issue.
 Often, if parents have kids evaluated for substance abuse issues, clinicians focus solely on the substance abuse, and not underlying issues.
 If you are going to have your child evaluated for substance abuse issues be sure a complete mental health screening is also completed.
 The best way to begin treatment of any kind for a substance abuse problem is to enter into a medical and drug detox facility.

 11. Putting off “The Talk”—parents may wait until their kids are older and more mature to have “the talk” about drugs and alcohol.
 While you may have to simplify the conversation with younger children, your child is never too young to talk about the risks and dangers associated with drug and alcohol abuse.

 12. Ignoring Family History—if a family member has previously struggled with substance abuse, it is common that the illness is treated like a dark family secret.
-If there is family history of substance abuse, it needs to be talked about openly, like other diseases, such as cancer or heart disease.
+If there is a family history of substance abuse, it needs to be talked about openly, like other diseases, such as cancer or heart disease.

 13. Not Locking the Medicine Cabinet—prescription drug abuse is common among teens, and the easiest place to obtain drugs is the family medicine cabinet.
 Keep track of all prescription drugs in the home and safely discard unused drugs.
 Also, keep track of other products, like aerosols and paint thinners, which have the potential for abuse.